ChilliCream/graphql-platform/README.md

 dotnet add package HotChocolate
 ```

 The GraphQL schema describes the capabilities of a GraphQL API. _Hot Chocolate_ allows you to do that code-first by defining .net classes describing that schema or schema-first by defining the schema in the GraphQL syntax and binding resolvers to it.
-Our README walkthrough shows you the code-first approache.
+Our README walkthrough shows you the code-first approach.

 The following example shows the code-first approach.